Lucas-Gruber/Lucas-Gruber/README.md

 # 💫About Me :
 - 🔭 I’m currently working on a new Website Project
 - 🌱 I’m currently learning NextJS/React
-- 📫 How to reach me: Email: blakeneyt@ariscorp.de
+- 📫 How to reach me: Email: gurberl@hobbytes.dev

 <!-- - 😄 Pronouns: ...
 - ⚡ Fun fact: -->